 How many photos are stored in My Photo Stream on my devices and computers?

-iCloud pushes all your photos to the My Photo Stream album on your devices and computers, and manages them efficiently, so you don’t run out of storage space.
+iCloud pushes all your photos to the Recently Added album or My Photo Stream album on your devices and computers, and manages them efficiently, so you don’t run out of storage space.

-Your iOS devices keep a rolling collection of your last 1000 photos in the My Photo Stream album.
-From there, you can browse your recent photos or move the ones you like to your Camera Roll or another album to keep them on your device forever.
+Your iOS devices keep a rolling collection of your last 1000 photos in the Photos tab (or My Photo Stream album in iOS 7).
+From there, you can browse your recent photos or move the ones you like to another album to keep them on your device forever.

-On a PC using Windows 8, from the Start screen, select Photo Stream.
-On a PC using Windows 7 or VIsta, click the Windows Start button, and then Pictures.
-Click Photo Stream under the Favorites menu in the panel on the left.
+- PC using Windows 7: Click the Windows Start button, then click Pictures.
+Click iCloud Photos or Photo Stream under the Favorites menu in the panel on the left.
 Double-click My Photo Stream to view your photos.

-On Apple TV, after signing in with your iCloud account, you can view your photos by choosing Photo Stream from the main menu (or selecting Internet > Photo Stream in Apple TV Software Update 5.0).
+- Apple TV: After signing in with your iCloud account, you can view your photos by choosing iCloud Photos or Photo Stream from the main menu (or selecting Internet > Photo Stream in Apple TV Software Update 5.0).

 What resolution are My Photo Stream photos?

-On your Mac or PC, your photos are downloaded and stored in full resolution.
-On your iPhone, iPad, iPod touch, and Apple TV, your Photo Stream photos are delivered in a device-optimized resolution that speeds downloads and saves storage space.
-While actual dimensions will vary, an optimized version of a photo taken by a standard point-and-shoot camera will have a 2048 x 1536 pixel resolution when pushed to your devices.
+On a Mac or PC, your photos are downloaded and stored in full resolution.
+On iPhone, iPad, iPod touch, and Apple TV, your photos are delivered in a device-optimized resolution that speeds downloads and saves storage space.
+Dimensions will vary, but an optimized version of a photo taken by a standard point-and-shoot camera will have a 2048 x 1536 pixel resolution when pushed to your devices.
 Panoramic photos can be up to 5400 pixels wide.

 How do I delete photos from My Photo Stream?